20 Best Foods for Pregnancy: A Guide to Eating Healthy for You and Your Baby

 Sweet potatoes contain fibre, folic acid, vitamin C and beta-carotene.
 The compound beta-carotene present in sweet potatoes is particularly important for the unborn baby.
 Beta-carotene is converted to vitamin A in the body, which is very important for the growth, repair and differentiation of cells and tissues.
 It also helps in the restoration of cells and tissues damaged during the process of giving birth.

-Tip: Sweet potatoes can be had in various ways; one of the simplest ways to eat them is by baking them.
+Tip: Sweet potatoes can be eaten in various ways; one of the simplest ways to eat them is by baking them.
 Simply peel and slice the sweet potatoes as you would while making regular French fries, place them on a baking tray and bake for forty-five minutes or until tender.
 Baked sweet potatoes can be consumed after drizzling some olive oil on them or with a variety of dips and sauces.

 5. Lean Meat

 Tip: Processed meats and cold cuts should be avoided as they can cause infections.
 Grilled chicken is an excellent choice for a filling and tasty bite.
-Steak made from prime cuts like flank steak renders themselves as a tender and flavorful meal.
+Steak made from prime cuts like flank steak renders itself as a tender and flavorful meal.

 6. Whole Grain Bread